hth313/boost41/doc/stack.rst

 .. note::

    There are two ways this function can fail to work as intended.
-If the next record on the stack is the alpha register, it may be empty in which case this function will actually look at the next thing on the stack.
+If the next record on the stack is the Alpha register, it may be empty in which case this function will actually look at the next thing on the stack.
 Also, the test for whether the top element is a return stack record checks a magic number (``0x2ac`` in the